merthidayetoglu/CommBench/README.md

 ## CommBench

-CommBench is a portable micro-benchmarking tool for high-performance computing (HPC) networks.
+CommBench is a portable micro-benchmarking software for high-performance computing (HPC) networks.
 The tool integrates MPI, NCCL, RCCL, OneCCL, and IPC put & get capabilities, provides an API for users to compose desired communication patterns, takes measurements, and offers ports for benchmarking on Nvidia, AMD, and Intel GPUs.

 For questions and support, please send an email to merth@stanford.edu

 ## API

-CommBench has a higher level interface for implementing custom microbenchmarks.
-C++ API is used for programming of a desired pattern by composition of point-to-point communications.
-A simpler Python scripting interface is available in [pyComm](https://github.com/merthidayetoglu/CommBench/tree/master/examples/striping).
-With either API, when programming a microbenchmark, CommBench's API functions must be hit by all processes, where each process is binded to a GPU.
+CommBench has a higher-level interface for implementing custom micro-benchmarks.
+C++ API is used to program of a desired pattern by composition of point-to-point communications.
+A more straightforward Python scripting interface is available in [pyComm](https://github.com/merthidayetoglu/CommBench/tree/master/examples/striping).
+With either API, when programming a microbenchmark, CommBench's API functions must be hit by all processes, where each process is bound to a GPU.

 #### Inclusion

-CommBench is programmed into a single header file ``comm.h`` that is included into applications as the following example.
+CommBench is programmed into a single header file ``comm.h`` that is included in applications as the following example.
 The GPU port is specified by one of ``PORT_CUDA``, ``PORT_HIP``, or ``PORT_SYCL`` for Nvidia, AMD, and Intel systems, respectively.
 When the GPU port is not specified, CommBench runs on CPUs.

 ```cpp
 #define PORT_CUDA